s1lvax/route/README.md

 ```

 4. Update the `example.env` to `.env` and fill in your data
-5. Push the databse schema using Prisma
+5. Push the database schema using Prisma

 ```bash
 npx prisma db push